 Now that you know more about the characteristics that can differentiate exterior paints, there may be new or lingering questions.
 The following answers to some of the most popular questions about exterior paint may help.

-Q: What kind of paint is good for outside?
+Q. What kind of paint is good for outside?

 Any paint designed for use outdoors should be labeled as “Exterior Paint.”
 Paints used exclusively indoors do not contain the ingredients necessary to resist damage from rain, snow, and temperature fluctuations.
 However, gloss paint and high-gloss paint should always be used for exterior jobs.
 These paint types resist scuffs and clean easily, which is perfect for areas that are exposed to the elements.

-Q: What is the longest-lasting exterior paint?
+Q. What is the longest-lasting exterior paint?

-Q: Do you need a primer for exterior paint?
+Q. Do you need a primer for exterior paint?

-Q: Can you paint over old exterior paint?
+Q. Can you paint over old exterior paint?

 Painting over an old painted exterior is a good way to seal any existing hairline cracks in the material and add to its weather resistance.
 The general rule, however, is to apply oil paint over old oil paint and acrylic or latex paint over old acrylic or latex.
 If you want to paint over old exterior paint with a different type of paint, some new types of primers are available to help the transition between the different types of paint.